Joystream/joystream/content-directory-schemas/README.md

     isPublic: true,
   }

-  // Create the parser with known entity schemas (just like in 1st example) const parser = InputParser.createWithKnownSchemas(api, [
+  const parser = InputParser.createWithKnownSchemas(api, [
     {
       className: 'Video',
-      entries: [video], // We could specify multiple entries here, but in this case we only need one },
+      entries: [video],
+    },
   ])

   // Get and send operations just like in 1st example...
 }
 ```
-__Full example can be found in `content-directory-schemas/examples/createVideo.ts` and ran with `yarn workspace cd-schemas example:createChannel`__
+__Full example with comments can be found in `content-directory-schemas/examples/createVideo.ts` and ran with `yarn workspace cd-schemas example:createChannel`__

 #### Update channel title